edwardprague/trading-bot/CONTEXT.md

 Double-click `start.command` from Finder — auto-pulls latest, starts Flask server.

-#### Opening in Browser
+#### Testing in Browser

-- If it would be advantagous to view the dashboard in the browser, ask for permission and it will be allowed.
+- If it would be advantagous to connect to the dashboard in the browser, for testing updates and bug fixes, ask for permission and it will be allowed.
 - Dashboard address: `http://localhost:8080`

 #### Data Source